travelping/docker-pcap/README.md

 called PacketSlicing.
 By default this is turned off so large packets are not truncated by accident.

+`PROMISCUOUS_MODE` defines if the given interface(s) are put into promiscous mode or not.
+If set to `"yes"`, promiscous mode is used for the interfaces.
+Default is: "no", interfaces are _not_ put into promiscous mode.

 Example:

     $> ls -1 dump